tskit-dev/tskit-build-examples/meson/README.md

 One of the features of Meson is the ability to specify dependencies via [subprojects](https://mesonbuild.com/Subprojects.html), which make compiling local versions of a particular library very easy.
-Tskit uses Meson as it's build system and supports being built as a Meson subproject.
+Tskit uses Meson as its build system and supports being built as a Meson subproject.

 This example documents one way in which this can be set up using [Git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules)